What Is Thai Ginger Chicken?

 How much ginger should I use in Thai ginger chicken?

 More than most recipes suggest.
-Two thumb-sized pieces of fresh ginger — roughly three to four tablespoons julienned — for four servings is the starting point for an authentic Thai ginger chicken recipe.
+Two tablespoons of julienned fresh ginger for four servings is the starting point for an authentic Thai ginger chicken recipe.
 The ginger should be present and findable in every bite.
 If you can taste the sauce more than the ginger, there is not enough ginger.
 This is a dish named for the ginger.
 It should taste like it.

 What is the difference between Thai ginger chicken and regular ginger chicken?

 Thai ginger chicken uses fish sauce and oyster sauce as the sauce base, which gives it a deeper, more complex savory quality than Chinese-style ginger chicken dishes.
 The amount of fresh ginger is significantly higher.
-Wood ear mushrooms are traditional.
-The dish is cooked at high heat in a wok without any cornstarch thickener — the sauce reduces and clings naturally rather than being thickened artificially.
+The dish is cooked at high heat in a wok without any cornstarch thickener, the sauce reduces and clings naturally.
 The result is bolder, more direct, and more clearly built around the ginger’s flavor.

 Can I make Thai ginger chicken with chicken breast instead of thighs?